 Voter information and maps are available for purchase at the San Bernardino County Registrar of Voters.
-A valid picture ID is required to purchase the first order.
-If candidates are unable to visit in person, the San Bernardino County Registrar of Voters is available by phone at (909) 387-8300.
+A valid picture ID is required to purchase voter information.
+If candidates are unable to visit in person, contact the San Bernardino County Registrar of Voters at (909) 387-8300 for instructions on how to purchase files.
 Payment must be made for all orders in advance.
 The Registrar of Voters will inform the requestor when the order is ready for pickup.
 Orders are processed in the order they are received.
 Generally, there is a turnaround time of approximately three business days.